-COURSE TITLE COURSE OUTCOME PROGRAMME OUTCOME SEM-I (HONS.)
-Outlines of Indian Philosophy I (Course Code- 101C) Indian Philosophy is introduced.
-PO1: Students are able to know different school of Indian philosophy Greek Philosophy (Course Code- 102C) of pre Socratic period and Plato & Aristotle are introduce.
+COURSE OUTCOME (CO): 1 COURSE TITLE COURSE OUTCOME PROGRAMME OUTCOME SEM-I (HONS.)
+1 Outlines of Indian Philosophy I (Course Code- 101C) CO1 : Primary concept of Indian Philosophy is introduced.
+PO1: Students are able to know different school of Indian philosophy Greek Philosophy (Course Code- 102C) CO2: Basic concept of pre Socratic period and Plato & Aristotle are introduce.
 PO2: Students are able to know about ancient Western Philosophers and their views.
-SEM-II 1 Outlines of Indian Philosophy II (Course Code- 201C) CO3: Details discussion on nine school of Indian Philosophy.
+SEM-II Outlines of Indian Philosophy II (Course Code- 201C) CO3: Details discussion on nine school of Indian Philosophy.
 PO3: Students can identify different Philosophical concepts of various schools.
 History of Western philosophy (Course Code- 202C) CO4: Basic idea of Rationalist and Empiricist are introduced.
 PO4: Students are introduced with different theories of Western philosopher's, and Student also defer between Indian and Western Philosophy.
 SEM-III Indian Ethics (Course Code- 301C) CO5:A broad discussion is given on disparate conceptualizations of ethics by different schools of Indian philosophy PO5: Students are able to know about ethics and the subject meter of ethical discussion and also understand what will be our ethical life in ancient perspective.
 Western Ethics (Course Code- 302C) CO6: Basic ideas of western ethical issues are discussed here.
 PO6: Students are known about various standard points of moral judgments.
-Deductive Logic (Western) (Course Code- 303C) CO7: A brief overview PO7: Students will be achieved to create inference with proper away.
-Yoga Philosophy (Theory and Practice) (Course Code- 305SEC-I)
+Deductive Logic (Western) (Course Code- 303C) CO7: A brief overview of Western Logic is provided.
+CO8: We need logic to argue on anything to others.
+Without logic man cannot believe or anything.
+Therefore the necessity of logic in our daily life is explained.
+PO7: Students will be sachieved to create inference with proper away.
+Yoga Philosophy (Theory and Practice) (Course Code- 305SEC-I) CO9: yoga is introduced P